Central And Northern Bosnia And Hercegovina Bosnia And Hercegovina Travel Guide

 Find at numerous ćevabdžinicas (grill restaurants).

 Flaky savory pastry.
-Variations: Burek (ground meat), Sirnica (cheese), Zeljanica (spinach/cheese), Krompiruša (potatoes).
+Variations: Burek (minced meat), Sirnica (cheese), Zeljanica (spinach/cheese), Krompiruša (potatoes).

 Available at almost every pekara (bakery) and buregdžinicas.

-Traditional "Bosnian pot" stew, slow-cooked using layers of meat chunks (beef, lamb, or mix) and various vegetables, simply seasoned.
+Traditional "Bosnian pot" stew, slow-cooked with layers of meat chunks (beef, lamb, or mix) and various vegetables, simply seasoned.

 Find at traditional Bosnian restaurants.